The application deadline for Summer 2016 has passed. Check back here on Friday, January 20, 2017 for the 2017

 7. What is the budget of your project?
 Your faculty mentor should be able to help you provide a brief overview of costs associated with your research.
 Providing this budget does not mean you are required to use your monies for the direct purpose of the project.

-Summer Research and Creativity Fellowship Final Reports are due Wednesday, August 20, 2014.
-Reports should be 2-3 pages long, 12 point font, single spaced with one inch margins and submitted as Microsoft Word documents.
+Summer Research and Creativity Fellowship Final Reports are due in August before the start of the fall semester.
+You can upload your final report here.
+Final reports should be 2-3 pages long, 12 point font, single spaced with one inch margins and submitted as Microsoft Word documents.
 The document should include your name, your faculty sponsor's name, and the title of your project.
 Please use the following as a guide when writing your report:

 1. What background information can you provide about the topic at hand?
 This may be similar to what you provided in your proposal.
 What is the purpose of your research and how will it contribute to your field of study?
 Your introduction should be directed at all readers, not just those in your particular field.

 2. What was your methodology and was it carried out as originally planned?
 If not, why?
 How did you adjust for the change in plans?

 4. How has this experience contributed to your undergraduate education and your life goals?
 What experiences will you take from this summer's research that will impact your future in education, research, or professional career?

 For more information please contact: